27 Mar 2025

 • From April 2026, income tax returns and self-assessments will need to be digitally recorded and submitted quarterly instead of annually, through making tax digital compliant software.

-This means that, for many, there will be a big change in adapting to new ways of working, adapting to new digital software.
+This implies that, for many, there will be a big change in adapting to new working methods and digital software.

 From April 2026